-Step 11: Click on “Save As Draft” to save your card template.
+When finished, click on “Save” to save your card template.

 That’s all it takes to design your card template!
 If you still have questions about designing your card template in the ID Management System, do not hesitate to chat with us!